AndroidPillars/Node.js/README.md

 # Node.js

+- Node.js is an open source server environment.
+- It is not a programming language.
-- Node.js is a platform it allows you to run a JavaScript code in a computer.
+- It is just a platform it allows you to run a JavaScript code in a computer on Server side.
 - Before Node the JavaScript Code that only run on through browser,
   &nbsp;
   ```ruby